 Introduced automated testing

-Unified seven different customer panels into one project—as maintenance and QA where killing us
+Unified seven different customer panels into one project—maintenance and QA were killing us

 Greatly improved UX of the customer journey and automatic valuation process